nedap/Segnify/README.md

 For customization purposes, which you'd likely need, implement one or more of the following protocols.

-### EventsProtocol
+### ForwardedEventsProtocol

-Implement `EventsProtocol` for the ability to be informed about several events, caused by either the `Segnify` instance or the `UIPageViewController` instance:
+Implement `ForwardedEventsProtocol ` for the ability to be informed about several events, caused by either the `Segnify` instance or the `UIPageViewController` instance:

 - Getting the view controller before the currently displayed one
 - Getting the view controller after the currently displayed one